-A representation of the periods associated with the University's operations, containing the teaching periods, exam and holiday dates, and key deadlines, which is approved by the University' Board of Trustees.
+A representation of the periods associated with the University's operations, containing the teaching periods, exam and holiday dates, cancel, withdrawal, and drop deadlines, which is approved by the University's Board of Trustees.

-A decision of the University to revoke the enrollment status of a student from a Program based on their academic standing
+A decision of the University to revoke the enrollment status of a student from a Program based on their academic standing.